chrisbra/csv.vim/README.md

 Note: this command does not work for fixed width columns [Fixed width columns](#fixed-width-columns)

-See also [Autocommand on opening/closing files](#autocommand-on-openingclosing-files) on how to have vim automaticaly arrange a CSV file upon entering it.
+See also [Autocommand on opening/closing files](#autocommand-on-openingclosing-files) on how to have vim automatically arrange a CSV file upon entering it.

 ## UnArrangeColumn